ChieftainY2k/raspberry-garda/README.md

 This project is an attempt at running Kerberos-io (https://github.com/kerberos-io/) instance in a docker container on Raspberry Pi 2/3 hardware and use the native Raspberry Camera Module.

-The kerberos container is managed by the docker-compose along with other helper containers (like simple webhooks listener in a separate container).
+The kerberos container is managed by the docker-compose and runs along with other "helper" apps in containers (like simple webhooks listener).

 Enjoy! :-)